 In good light with regular watering through spring and summer, Brasil is a relatively fast grower.
 A new leaf every few weeks during the active season is common.
 Growth slows considerably in autumn and winter, which is normal.
 If growth seems stalled in the warmer months, check light levels first.

 Brasil is one of those plants that rewards a little attention without demanding it.
-Get the light right, let the soil dry between waterings, and she tends to handle the rest.
-The variegation is her way of telling you she is happy.
+Get the light right, let the soil dry between waterings, and the plant tends to handle the rest.
+The newest leaves are your best feedback: bright variegation means the spot is working, greener growth means it wants more light, and yellowing or curling means it is time to check the soil before guessing.

 If you want help tracking watering schedules, seasonal care reminders, and light adjustments for all your plants in one place, download KnowYourPlant for personalized plant care reminders.